Topeifeoluwa-2008/PROJECT_TECH4DAV-BATCHA/README.md

 ## Key Variable Used
 1. Sleep Duration & Quality: Quantitative measures capturing how long and well each participant sleeps.
-2. Lifestyle Indicators:
+2. Lifestyle Indicators: To capture Quality of Sleep and Daily Steps
 3. Physical Activity Level: Range from low to high, allowing analysis of activity’s effect on sleep.
 4. Occupation Type: Various job roles to explore if specific professions impact sleep quality.
-BMI Category: Weight classifications (e.g., normal, overweight, obese) for studying BMI’s relation to sleep.
+5. BMI Category: Weight classifications (e.g., normal weight, overweight, obese) for studying BMI’s relation to sleep.
-Stress Levels: Measures of daily stress, offering insights into stress-sleep relationships.
+6. Stress Levels: Measures of daily stress, offering insights into stress-sleep relationships.

 ## Data Transformation
 To ensure that the data is suitable for analysis, the following transformation steps were taken:
 -   Data Cleaning: To Check for any duplicate records, especially among fields such as occupation and demographic details, and remove any redundant entries.
--   Feature Engineering: I Created new variables that may provide additional insights, such as Bp Category,
+-   Feature Engineering: I Created new variables that may provide additional insights, such as Bp Category and age band
 -   Normalization: Scale numerical fields like Sleep Duration, Physical Activity Level, and Heart Rate to ensure uniformity in the dataset.
 -   Handling Missing Values: Although this dataset does not appear to have missing values, though there was a replace value such as Normal to Normal Weight on BMI column

 ## Methodology
 ## Tools Used
 - Power Bi
    i.
-Power Query Editor for Data cleanin ii.
+Power Query Editor for Data cleaning ii.
 Analysis iii.
 Visualization

 ## Data Visualization